Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/combined-services-from-different-httproutes.md

 ### Trimming {{site.base_gateway}} Service Names

 Technically, the calculated name from the method in the section above can be too long.
-So when the calculate name is longer than 512 characters(the limit of service name length in {{site.konnect_short_name}}), the service name is trimmed to make sure that the translated service name does not exceed 512 characters.
+So when the calculated name is longer than 512 characters (the limit of service name length in {{site.konnect_short_name}}), the service name is trimmed to make sure that the translated service name does not exceed 512 characters.
 The trimmed name will only preserve the information(namespace, name, port, weight) of the first backend service, then we append the `_combined.<hash>` suffix to the name to make sure that the name is unique. `hash` is the SHA256 hash sum of the calculated service name.